How to help at home with my child / young person's understanding, talking or communication

-Screens can often distract both children and adults from every day interactions and communication.
-Try to reduce your and your child's screen time to increase opportunities for playing, talking and interacting together.
+Screens can often distract both babies and adults from every day interactions and communication.
+Try to reduce your and your baby's screen time to increase opportunities for playing and interacting together.
 This simple video from Leeds Community Healthcare NHS Trust outlines key messages using screens.

 Switch off and talk